GT-IMPACT/impact-front/public/en/wiki/machines/electricimplosioncompressor.md

 ##### Description

 The mechanism is an improved version of the Implosion Compressor.
-It can work with multi-amp Energy Hatch.

 ##### General